Tesla : Elon Musk testifies his 'pedo guy' tweet not meant to be taken literally | MarketScreener

-Musk, the billionaire chief executive of electric carmaker Tesla Inc , was the first witness called to the stand in the lawsuit brought against him by a British cave diver who gained fame for his lead role in the rescue of 12 boys and their soccer coach from a flooded cave in Thailand last year.
+Musk, 48, the billionaire chief executive of electric carmaker Tesla Inc and founder of the rocket company SpaceX, also apologised to the plaintiff from the witness stand in the packed Los Angeles courtroom.

+Musk was the first witness called to testify in the lawsuit brought against him by British cave diver who gained fame for his lead role in the rescue of 12 boys and their soccer coach from a flooded cave in Thailand last year.

-The diver, Vernon Unsworth, says Musk, also founder of the rocket company SpaceX, falsely labeled him a pedophile on Twitter and should pay punitive and other damages.
+The diver, Vernon Unsworth, has accused Musk of falsely labelling him a paedophile on Twitter and is seeking unspecified punitive and other money damages.

-The case stems from an offer Musk made to furnish a mini-submarine from SpaceX to assist in the Tham Luang Nang Non cave rescue in July 2018.
+The case stems from an offer Musk made to furnish a mini-submarine to assist in the Tham Luang Nang Non cave rescue in July 2018.

 Unsworth told CNN on July 13, 2018, three days after the rescue was successfully completed, that Musk's offer was a "PR stunt" and that Musk should "stick his submarine where it hurts."

 Two days later, Musk lashed out at Unsworth in a series of tweets, including one which called the cave diver a "pedo guy."
-Musk later apologized for the comment, saying the term was a common insult in South Africa where he grew up.
+Musk later apologised for the comment, saying the term was a common insult in South Africa where he grew up.

-Unsworth called the slur a lie that has harmed his reputation.
+Unsworth has called the slur a lie that harmed his reputation.

-Musk was called to testify by plaintiff's lawyers after a jury was selected to hear the case and the two sides delivered opening statements.

-Musk said he was merely responding in kind to Unsworth's remarks, a video of which Musk said he watched on Twitter.
-Those comments were "an unprovoked attack on what was a good-natured attempt to help the kids,” Musk testified.
-"It was wrong and insulting, and so I insulted him back.”

-Pressed under questioning by lawyer Lin Wood, Musk testified that he did not mean for his tweet about Unsworth to be taken literally.
+Pressed further by the plaintiff's attorney Lin Wood, Musk testified he did not mean for his tweet about Unsworth to be taken literally.

 "I assume he did not mean to sodomize me with a submarine ...
-Just as I didn't literally mean he was a pedophile," he said.
+Just as I didn't literally mean he was a paedophile," he said.

+"I apologised in a tweet and again in the (pretrial) deposition, and I'll say it again - I apologise to Mr. Unsworth," Musk said looking directly at the plaintiff, who sat stone-faced through Musk's testimony.

+Musk was expected to return to the witness stand on Wednesday for more questioning by his own lawyers.

-U.S. District Judge Stephen Wilson has explained the case hinges on whether a reasonable person would take Musk's Twitter statement to mean that he was calling Unsworth a pedophile.
+U.S. District Judge Stephen Wilson has explained the case hinges on whether a reasonable person would take Musk's Twitter statement to mean that he was calling Unsworth a paedophile.

 To win the defamation case, Unsworth needs to show that Musk was negligent in publishing a falsehood that clearly identified the plaintiff and caused him harm.
 "Actual malice" on Musk's part does not need to be proven because the judge has deemed Unsworth a private individual rather than a public figure.